syncfusion-content/blazor-docs/blazor/dropdown-list/virtualization.md

 The DropDownList has been provided virtualization to improve the UI performance for a large amount of data when [EnableVirtualization](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DropDowns.SfDropDownList-2.html#Syncfusion_Blazor_DropDowns_SfDropDownList_2_EnableVirtualization) is true.
 This feature doesn’t render out the entire data source on initial component rendering.
 It loads the N number of items in the popup on initial rendering and the remaining set number of items will load on each scrolling action in the popup.
 It can work with both local and remote data.

-In the following code 150 items bound to the component, but only 6 items will load to the popup when you open the popup.
+In the following code, 150 items are bound to the component, but only 6 items will load to the popup when you open the popup.
 Remaining set number of items will load on each scrolling action in the popup.

 ```cshtml